johnchuks/events-service/README.md

 To bring down all running containers and network, Run `docker-compose down`.

+## Testing

+The Backend adheres to Separation of Concerns which makes it very easy to test.
+Every layer in the backend will be unit tested.
+Also, integration tests will be utilized to test the system in general.

+For naive testing or manual testing of gRPC, there is a great tool I normally use which I highly recommend.
+It exposes a GUI for your services based on the `.proto` file. `BloomRPC` (https://github.com/uw-labs/bloomrpc) is very easy to setup and start testing immediately.

+Ensure the correct URL is passed to the URL field on the app.

 ## Architecture
 The backend uses a 3 layer architecture pattern which comprises of a `Transport`, `Service` and `Endpoint` layer.